 Inside Altus Assessments on Heroku

 Altus Assessments considers Heroku part of its "holy trinity," along with MongoDB and Meteor JS.
 The company currently hosts four customer-facing apps on Heroku.
-They use a number of Heroku Add-ons, including New Relic APM, Librato, Redis Cloud and Logentries.
+They use a number of Heroku Add-ons, including New Relic APM, Librato, and Redis Cloud.

 More case studies